barissayil/EnergyMarket/README.txt

 Make sunny effect the price.
 Make sure price is stable.
 Show all the budgets of homes in one single graph with Market process.
+Show the sunny-ness and the events on the main graph.
 Add comments.
 Make a non-visual version.